datalad-handbook/book/docs/intro/installation.rst

 #.
 Open a new session on JURECA.
 You should now have access to the software you just
    installed on JUDAC.

+.. findoutmore:: Troubleshooting inode quotas

+   The inode limit from the JSC is quite strict.
+If you receive an e-mail that you have exceeded your quota, here is what you can do:

+   * Verify that it is inode limitations that you ran into by running ``jutil user dataquota -u <user-ID>``.
+Check the table columns "inode-usage" and "inode-<soft|hard>-limit".
+   * Check that your installation does not consume more inodes than expected.
+On JURECA, ``cd`` into the ``shared/`` directory and run the ``ncdu`` command.
+Once the command finished scanning, press ``c`` and confirm that your ``miniconda3`` directory consumes about 40k inodes.
+   * Remove caches and unused packages by running ``conda clean --all`` to reduce the inode usage by a few thousand.
+   * On JURECA, run ``ncdu`` in your ``$HOME`` directory to check whether there are other directories that consume many inodes.

+   The installation takes up almost all available inodes, so be aware that you can only have a few thousand files in any of the two systems ``$HOME`` directories.

 Configurations on JURECA und JUDAC
 """"""""""""""""""""""""""""""""""